 Setting goals is crucial in business, and doing so can play a major role in helping to advance your business career.
 However, goals without deadlines are pointless.

 If you fail to establish a realistic timeline, you’ll be unlikely to achieve business success.
 Having a set timeline will keep you accountable and ensure you remain on track when it comes to achieving your long-term goals, ensuring that you are always moving forward at any given point, and directing your energy into the right place.

-Many successful business people suggest having a career roadmap for your long-term goals, whereby your biggest goals are whittled down into smaller milestones.
+Many successful business people, including the world’s best lawyers and the planet’s most taleneted marketing directors, suggest having a career roadmap for your long-term goals, whereby your biggest goals are whittled down into smaller milestones.
 Look at these as more manageable stepping stones you need to take to reach the next level in your business pursuits.

 Ask yourself questions such as: “Are there any skills I can learn that will help me get to where I want to be?” or “Do I have any business contacts I could work with on this project?”.
 Taking the time to critically analyse your situation will tell you if your goals and timeline are realistic.